connor-baer/bamboo-ui/README.md

 Here are a few helpful links for getting started with Bamboo UI:

-- [Getting started](http://bamboo.connor.li/#/getting-started/developers) - Install and configure Bamboo for your React app
+- [Getting started](http://circuit.sumup.com/#/getting-started/developers) - Install and configure Bamboo for your React app
-- [Styles](http://bamboo.connor.li/#/styles/colors) - Learn about our foundations such as colors, spacing, and typography.
+- [Styles](http://circuit.sumup.com/#/styles/colors) - Learn about the foundations such as colors, spacing, and typography.
-- [Guidelines](http://bamboo.connor.li/#/guidelines/content) - Use the design system in a compliant way.
 - [Components](http://bamboo.connor.li/#/components/badge) - Explore the available UI components.

 ## Installation